nio101/BASECAMP/readme.md

 * orders, requests, actions that needs to be performed
 * answers, reports, information or events

-Only information and commands that could/should be shared among multiple services are passing through this communication mechanism.
+Only information and commands that should be shared among multiple services are passing through this communication mechanism.
 Other peer2peer-like commands would be done using basic REST commands, that are easier to implement/debug.

 Each basecamp module can then PUB/SUB on any topic, to send/receive orders, or events across the machines/network.